How to check if a file exists in Python

 print(f"{file_path} fails validation")--OUTPUT--example.txt fails validation

-You can create a powerful, multi-step validation by chaining checks together in a single conditional statement.
-This example combines methods from both pathlib and os to ensure a file is safe to use before you access it.
+For truly robust file handling, you can chain multiple checks together in a single conditional statement.
+This example combines methods from both the pathlib and os modules to create a comprehensive validation sequence before you interact with a file.

-- The code first checks if the path
+- The code first verifies the file's existence with

 Move faster with Replit